MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTenantBlockedCallingNumbers.md

 ```

 ## DESCRIPTION
-Microsoft Direct Routing, Operator Conenct and Calling Plans supports blocking of inbound calls from the public switched telephone network (PSTN).
+Microsoft Direct Routing, Operator Connect and Calling Plans supports blocking of inbound calls from the public switched telephone network (PSTN).
 This feature allows a tenant-global list of number patterns to be defined so that the caller ID of every incoming PSTN call to the tenant can be checked against the list for a match.
 If a match is made, an incoming call is rejected.

 The tenant blocked calling numbers includes a list of inbound blocked number patterns.
 Number patterns are managed through the CsInboundBlockedNumberPattern commands New, Get, Set, and Remove.
 You can manage a given pattern by using these cmdlets, including the ability to toggle the activation of a given pattern.